 Since its founding in 1990—the inaugural year of what former President George H.W.
 Bush designated as the Decade of the Brain—The Harvard Mahoney Neuroscience Institute has helped advance neuroscience at Harvard Medical School by promoting public awareness of the importance of brain research and by helping to fund research at the School’s Department of Neurobiology.

 The Institute aims to:

-- Educate the public on the latest scientific discoveries about the brain, and how these discoveries are relevant in their daily lives, through the publication of the On the Brain newsletter
+- Educate the public on the latest scientific discoveries about the brain, and how these discoveries are relevant in their daily lives, through the On the Brain Lecture Series

 - Support fellowships to young scientists pursuing neuroscience research at Harvard Medical School